Dust characterization of halos: The extended emission in protoplanetary disks: SED modeling results with the other compositions

 \subsection{IM Lup}

-The DSHARP (70\% porosity) model tends to settle at temperatures that are 5 - 10 K lower at r < 100 au, whereas the $T_{d}$ prior suggests 20 – 45 K in this region.
-The DSHARP (compact) and ZUBKO (70\% porosity) models perform somewhat better, following $T_{d}$ closely except the solution at r = 25 au which converges to $\sim$ 25 K instead of the expected 35 K. In contrast, the ZUBKO (compact) model follows the prior temperature profile very well throughout the disk.
+The DSHARP (70\% porosity) model tends to settle at temperatures that are 5 - 10 K lower at r < 100 au, whereas the $T_\mathrm{d}$ prior suggests 20 – 45 K in this region.
+The DSHARP (compact) and ZUBKO (70\% porosity) models perform somewhat better, following $T_\mathrm{d}$ closely except the solution at r = 25 au which converges to $\sim$ 25 K instead of the expected 35 K. In contrast, the ZUBKO (compact) model follows the prior temperature profile very well throughout the disk.

-Similar to Elias 2–24, the DSHARP (70\% porosity) model yields $\Sigma_{d}$ values that are higher than those from DSHARP (compact), by factors of 2 – 4 across most of the disk, with the contrast gradually diminishing at larger radii.
-The two ZUBKO models, in turn, remain consistent with each other within uncertainties, except at $r < 25$ au where ZUBKO (70\% porosity) produces median $\Sigma_{d}$ values an order of magnitude higher than those from ZUBKO (compact), driven by its preference for lower $T_{d}$.
-In general, the $\Sigma_{d}$ values given by DSHARP (70\% porosity) are a factor of 7 - 20 higher and that given by DSHARP (compact) are a factor of 2 - 4 higher than the ones given by the ZUBKO models, with the disparity decreasing towards larger radii.
+Similar to Elias 2–24, the DSHARP (70\% porosity) model yields $\Sigma_\mathrm{d}$ values that are higher than those from DSHARP (compact), by factors of two – four across most of the disk, with the contrast gradually diminishing at larger radii.
+The two ZUBKO models, in turn, remain consistent with each other within uncertainties, except at $r < 25$ au where ZUBKO (70\% porosity) produces median $\Sigma_\mathrm{d}$ values an order of magnitude higher than those from ZUBKO (compact), driven by its preference for lower $T_\mathrm{d}$.
+In general, the $\Sigma_\mathrm{d}$ values given by DSHARP (70\% porosity) are a factor of 7 - 20 higher and that given by DSHARP (compact) are a factor of two to four higher than the ones given by the ZUBKO models, with the disparity decreasing toward larger radii.